alvinhuhhh/LARKY_FireWatch_SCDFXIBM/README.md

 4. Hyperlink to detailed solution
 5. Getting started
 6. What we used to build the solution
-## 1. **Short Description**
+### 1. **Short Description**
 #### **Problem**

-Fire hazards like a pile up of objects along the corridor and open flames in a kitchen can lead to a full flown fire.
+Seemingly harmless household objects may not seem to be an issue.
+However a pile up of such objects along corridors or the staircase can actually be a fire hazard and potential cause of fire.
+More common, unattended open flames in the kitchen is also a great fire hazard.
+It is therefore imperative to identify such fire hazards and prevent a fire from even breaking out.

 #### How technology can help